Large-scale Environmental Data Science with ExaGeoStatR: Introduction

-This paper presents \pkg{ExaGeoStatR}, a high-performance package in \proglang{R} for geostatistical applications, that depends on a unified \proglang{C}-based software called \pkg{ExaGeoStat} \citep{abdulah2018exageostat}. \pkg{ExaGeoStat} is able to fit Gaussian process models and provide spatial predictions for geostatistics application in large-scale domains. \pkg{ExaGeoStat} provides both exact and approximate computations for large-scale spatial data.
-Besides the exact method, the software also supports two approximation methods, Diagonal Super Tile (DST) and Tile Low-Rank (TLR).
-This study aims at highlighting the capabilities of the \pkg{ExaGeoStatR} \underline{exact} computations since it can be considered as a benchmark for the performance of other computation methods.
-Moreover, the evaluation of the DST and the TLR approximations has been already covered in \cite{abdulah2018exageostat} and \cite{abdulah2018parallel}.
+This paper presents \ExaGeoStatR, a high-performance package in \R for large-scale environmental data science and geostatistical applications that depends on a unified {\em C}-based software called \ExaGeoStat \citep{abdulah2018exageostat}. \ExaGeoStat is able to fit Gaussian process models and provide spatial predictions and simulations for geostatistics applications in large-scale domains. {\em ExaGeoStat} provides both exact and approximate computations for large-scale spatial datasets.
+Besides the exact method, the software also supports three approximation methods: Diagonal Super Tile (DST), Tile Low-Rank (TLR), and Mixed-Precision (MP) computations.
+This study highlights the capabilities of the \ExaGeoStatR exact computations since it can be considered a benchmark for the performance of other computation methods.
+Moreover, the evaluation of the DST and the TLR approximations has already been covered in \cite{abdulah2018exageostat, abdulah2018parallel, abdulah2019geostatistical,hong2021efficiency,abdulah2021accelerating}.
 The software also includes a synthetic dataset generator for generating large spatial datasets with the exact prespecified covariance function.
 Such large datasets can be used to perform broader scientific experiments related to large-scale computational geostatistics applications.
-Besides its ability to deal with different hardware architectures such as multicore systems, GPUs, and distributed systems, \pkg{ExaGeoStatR} utilizes the underlying hardware architectures to its full extent.
-Existing assessments on \pkg{ExaGeoStat} show the ability of the software to handle up to two million spatial locations on manycore systems \citep{abdulah2018parallel}.
+Besides its ability to deal with different hardware architectures such as multicore systems, GPUs, and distributed systems, \ExaGeoStatR utilizes the underlying hardware architectures to its full extent.
+Existing assessments on \ExaGeoStat show the ability of the software to handle up to 3.4 million spatial locations on manycore systems with exact calculations \citep{abdulah2021accelerating}.